IRR Chemistry Hub

 Infographic - From molecules to humans - hexagons with \"biosensing\" \"biomaterials\" \"drug development\" and arrows between

-The IRR Chemistry Hub is physically located at the Edinburgh BioQuarter, where researchers from all themes (tissue repair, stem cells and regeneration, inflammation biology) co-work to facilitate synergies and share resources, equipment and know-how.
+The IRR Chemistry Hub is physically located at the Edinburgh BioQuarter, where researchers from all themes (tissue repair, stem cells and regeneration, reproductive health and inflammation biology) co-work to facilitate synergies and share resources, equipment and know-how.
 The IRR Chemistry Hub aims to achieve high international visibility as one of the first global hubs of ‘Chemistry to Medicine’ based in the College of Medicine at Edinburgh.
 Supported by Edinburgh Innovations, the IRR Chemistry Hub has built an extensive portfolio of international collaborations with industrial and academic partners, including licenses, co-development projects and the formation of spin-out companies.

-Read more about some of the case studies and successes that have come out of the IRR Chemistry Hub.
+Read more about some of the case studies and successes that have come out of the IRR Chemistry Hub